Khmerxbxboi/MM621/Blog.md

 Reading #5
 <BR>
-ading Discussion 5 — The Design of Everyday Things (Ch.5: Human Error)
+Reading Discussion 5 - The Design of Everyday Things (Ch.5: Human Error)

 By Bulli Sot